 Today’s technology allows small business owners to gather more data than ever before through programs such as electronic invoicing.
 And while you might enjoy the ease and efficiency of creating and issuing an electronic invoice on the fly, don’t forget about the data that your electronic business invoicing system has collected.

-Solution: Pay attention to metrics such as when you’re generating the most invoices, which products sell best when and where.
+Solution: Pay attention to metrics such as when the most invoices are generated, which products sell best when and where.
 This kind of information can help you expand your product offers, note weekly, monthly, or season trends, and identify niches you didn’t know you had.

 #8.
 Offering One Payment Term Only (i.e., credit card, PayPal, etc.)